 Many of our teachers and classified staff have been in the community for many years; some have spent their own elementary years attending the Brinnon School.
 They are well connected with the community and provide the foundation for our community school.

 Volunteers in the school are always welcome and are a valuable part of the community.
 Use the following link for an Application: Volunteer Instructions and Application

-The school is a member of the Cooperative Library Association Network (C.L.A.N.)
+The school is a member of the Cooperative Libraries of the Eastern Olympics, CLEO.
 Students have access to the Jefferson County Rural Library, Port Townsend City and Quilcene School Library.
 Materials are delivered weekly via the Jefferson County Rural Library’s Bookmobile, enhancing our students’ access to educational materials.